 How to Get Rid of Fleas with Diatomaceous Earth

 Most pet owners have had to deal with fleas at some point.
 These hated creatures are external parasites that live off of warm-blooded animals.
-It’s very common to find them on dogs and cats.
-And, getting rid of them can be difficult.
+It’s very common to find them on dogs or cats.
+Getting rid of them can be difficult.
 One natural product that might be good for dealing with them is diatomaceous earth.

-There is an infinite amount of products that are very effective.
+Of course, there are many products on the market that are very effective.
 But, they rely on high levels of chemicals.
 These can affect both your animals and you.

 - An alternative, but effective treatment is diatomaceous earth.

-- This is a rock that is made with the residues from the fossils of a very hard shell.
+- This is a rock that’s made of the residues from the fossils of a very hard shell.

-When a female flea finds her way into your pet’s fur, she has the job of laying her eggs in its fur.
+When a female flea finds her way into your pet’s fur, her objective is to lay her eggs there.

 This isn’t the only problem.
 The eggs fall out easily.
-They end up in your couches, furniture and other areas where the animal lies.
+They end up in your couches, furniture and other areas where the animal spends time.

-Where your pet goes, it’s likely for eggs to end up there and for them to hatch.
+Wherever your pet goes, flea eggs will probably end up and hatch.

 As a result, we’re faced with hidden larvae.
-They’re in the depths of pillows, cushions, easy chairs and even in the cracks of your floors.
+You can find them in the depths of pillows, cushions, easy chairs and even in the cracks of your floors.

 If you still haven’t found a solution for getting rid of fleas, today we will give you a great treatment that uses diatomaceous earth.

-This treatment should focus on the areas that your pet prefers to go.
-This means their bed, a pillow, a cushion they sleep on or even the grass in your yard.
+This treatment should focus on the areas where your pet often stays.
+This means their bed, a pillow, a cushion they sleep on, or even the grass in your yard.

 Diatomaceous earth is found in hardware stores, nurseries, and even in garden stores.